Parsifal-M/Parsifal-M/README.md

 # Hello, there!
 I'm Peter.

-- 👀 Software Engineering, (Dev)Ops.
+- 👀 Software Engineering is my passion, but I know the DevOps ways.
-- 👨‍💻 I really enjoy Go, I want to learn more Rust and become more familiar with some Front-end Stuff to be a bit more "Full Stack".
-- 🤩 Want to use more Go.
+- 👨‍💻 I like Go!
+But I'm currently a "Full Stack Dev" building developer portals and tooling with TypeScript and Node.js
 - 💞️ I'd love to help you out on your open source projects!
-- :godmode: Need more stickers for my laptop.
+- :godmode: Always looking for more stickers for my laptop.
 - 👋 My social [links](https://t.co/firVTqlJDl)!

 ## My Blog!